tmorin/ceb/book/builders-and-decorators/AttributeDelegateBuilder.md

 const builder = DelegateBuilder.attribute(AttributeBuilder.get('an-attribute'))
 ```

+The builder and underlying decorators are also technically documented: [AttributeDelegateBuilder](../api/classes/attributedelegatebuilder.html).

 ## Set the selector

 The method `AttributeDelegateBuilder#to(selector)` has to be used to define the selector.